 What should I put on the match sheets?

-- The Manager shall enter any player playing that is missing from the sheet (e.g. a player playing up from another team)
+- The Manager shall enter any player playing who is missing from the sheet (e.g. a player playing up from another team)

-- If a player on the match sheet does not take part in the game his name should be struck from the list
+- If a player on the match sheet does not take part in the game their name should be struck from the list

 - Remember the maximum number of players that be put on a match sheet are

 - Under 8/9 11 players

 - Under 10/11 13 players

 - Under 12 to All Age 16 players